 CMA certification is granted by IMA (Institute of Management Accountants) after passing the CMA exam.

-Mastering these areas will help you stand out as a professional that is ready to lead.
+Mastering these areas will help you stand out as a professional who is ready to lead.

 Key Differences between CPA vs CMA at a Glance